 - This kind of back pain is not inflammatory so does not benefit by anti-inflammatory medicine, which often causes its own problems.

-- Hamstring and other stretches commonly prescribed, more often contribute than help lower back pain, see Sitting Badly Isn't Magically Healthy by Calling It a Hamstring Stretch.
+- Hamstring and other stretches commonly prescribed, more often contribute than help lower back pain.

-- Forward bending abdominal exercises are a large and misunderstood contributor to back pain - see Good Life Works Better Than Bad Ab Exercise.
+- Forward bending abdominal exercises are a large and misunderstood contributor to back pain.

 Most important was the missed cause - lower back pain during and following running, walking, lifting, and other upright activity is usually from allowing the lower spine to over arch.
 This hyperlordosis is not caused by an anatomic problem "condition."
 It is a bad posture, which is easily correctable.
 Hyperlordosis is one of the most commonly missed causes of lower back pain.